 It's safe to say that over the past 20+ years, we've built and successfully delivered our fair share of Landing pages for small, medium and large global organisations.

 In this article, we will aim to share with you some of the knowledge we've gained in 5 quick landing page best practices to help boost your conversions, whilst still keeping User Experience (UX) considerations at heart.

-Your cellphone landing pages have to be designed specifically for cellphone use or they won’t convert the way you intend.
-Responsive designs are a great starting point, but you can end up with content bloat, slow experiences and a cluttered approach to your message, shoehorned into a cellphone viewport.
+Your mobile landing pages have to be designed specifically for mobile use or they won’t convert the way you intend.
+Responsive designs are a great starting point, but you can end up with content bloat, slow experiences and a cluttered approach to your message, shoehorned into a mobile viewport.

-The problem with responsive design is that all of the elements are designed for desktop, not cellphone.
+The problem with responsive design is that all of the elements are designed for desktop, not mobile.
 Even the flow of the page is conceptualised for desktop use.
-Since cellphone users search and browse sites very differently than desktop users, your landing pages need to be customized for each device that will be used throughout the user’s journey.
+Since mobile users search and browse sites very differently than desktop users, your landing pages need to be customized for each device that will be used throughout the user’s journey.

 It’s important to effectively map out the user’s journey and build your site optimized to the devices that will be used along the way.

 For example, Paypal has a visually engaging Sign Up Landing page for desktop.
 They utilise strong friendly photography to empathise with the customer and compliment the CTA buttons making them project from the background imagery, drawing the user’s attention.

 Paypal chooses to completely remove the background images on mobile to remove visual clutter to avoid distraction, reduce page weight, and improve the text legibility.
 This allows the core message to resonate with mobile users and avoids any confusion over its purpose.